-On October 16, 2019, we, through our operating partnership, initiated the DST Program, and on November 8, 2022, our board of directors approved an increase to raise up to a total of \$2,000,000 in private placements through the sale of beneficial interests in specific DSTs holding DST Properties, which may be sourced from our existing portfolio or from newly acquired properties sourced from third parties.
+On October 16, 2019, we, through our operating partnership, initiated the DST Program, and on August 6, 2024, our board of directors approved an increase to raise up to a total of \$3,000,000 in private placements through the sale of beneficial interests in specific DSTs holding DST Properties, which may be sourced from our existing portfolio or from newly acquired properties sourced from third parties.
 Each DST Property will be leased back by a wholly owned subsidiary of our operating partnership on a long-term basis for up to ten years pursuant to a master lease agreement.
 The master lease agreements are expected to be guaranteed by our operating partnership.
 As compensation for the master lease guarantee, our operating partnership will retain a fair market value purchase option giving it the right, but not the obligation, to acquire the beneficial interests in the DST from the investors at any time after two years from the closing of the applicable DST offering in exchange for OP Units or cash, at our discretion.

 The sale of beneficial interests in the DST Property will be accounted for as a failed sale-leaseback transaction due to the fair market value purchase option retained by the operating partnership and as such, the property will remain on our books and records.
 The proceeds received from each DST offering will be accounted for as a financing obligation on the Consolidated Balance Sheets.
-Upfront costs for legal work and debt placement costs for the DST totaling \$1,421 are accounted for as deferred loan costs and are netted against the financing obligation.
+Upfront costs for legal work and debt placement costs for the DST totaling \$1,148 are reimbursed by DST investors and are accounted for as deferred loan costs and are netted against the financing obligation on our Consolidated Balance Sheets.

 Under the master lease, we are responsible for subleasing the DST Property to tenants, for covering all costs associated with operating the underlying DST Property, and for paying base rent to the DST that owns such property.
-For financial reporting purposes (and not for income tax purposes), the DST Properties are included in our consolidated financial statements, with the master lease rent payments accounted for as interest expense.
-During the years ended December 31, 2023 and 2022 we recorded interest expense related to the master lease in the amounts of \$37,098 and \$20,859, respectively.
+For financial reporting purposes (and not for income tax purposes), the DST Properties are included in our consolidated financial statements, with the master lease rent payments accounted for as interest expense for programs launched prior to October 1, 2023.
+During the years ended December 31, 2024 and 2023, we recorded interest expense related to the master lease in the amounts of \$28,365 and \$37,098, respectively.
 We will record non-cash interest expense over the expected period until exercising of the fair market value purchase option for properties that have increased in fair value.
-We will recognize non-cash interest income at exercise of the fair market value purchase option for properties that have decreased in fair value.
-For the years ended December 31, 2023 and 2022, we incurred non-cash interest expense of \$76,186, and \$22,693 respectively.
-For the years ended December 31, 2023 and 2022, we recorded non-cash interest income of \$7,371 and \$0, respectively.
-Commencing on October 1, 2023, we have elected the fair value option for DST Programs launching after that date.
+We will recognize non-cash interest income (recorded as a reduction to interest expense) at exercise of the fair market value purchase option for properties that have decreased in fair value in addition to when properties have decreased in fair value following initial periods when the fair value has increased.
+For the years ended December 31, 2024 and 2023, we incurred non-cash interest expense of \$5,775, and \$76,186 respectively.
+For the years ended December 31, 2024 and 2023, we recorded non-cash interest income of \$36,808 and \$7,371, respectively.